 Finding: Not Applicable.
 The applicant has not proposed to construct a building with the proposed development.
 New construction will be reviewed for compliance with the dimensional standards of the zoning designation upon submittal of permits.

 17.54.100 - FENCES, HEDGES AND WALLS

 Finding: Not Applicable.
-The applicant has not proposed a fence or retaining wall with the proposed development.
+The applicant indicated that no fences or walls are proposed with this development.

 CONCLUSION AND RECOMMENDATION: